-It presents the role of digitization in day to day business operations, and industries in the gas and oil sector aren't any exception.
-Although digitization related benefits might appear overwhelming, you'll also notice the ill-effects that leads to higher risk of hacking cyber security.
+It presents the role of digitization in day-to-day business operations, and industries in the gas and oil sector aren't any exception.
+Although digitization-related benefits might appear overwhelming, you'll also notice the ill effects that lead to a higher risk of hacking cybersecurity.

-Lots of attacks have been there on offshore gas and oil sectors like oil rig tilting, malware-infected programs, and industry control systems getting hacked.
-Also attacks like cyber espionage, miscellaneous errors, insider misuse, etc. also occur.
+Lots of attacks have been there on offshore gas and oil sectors like oil rig tilting, malware-infected programs, and industrial control systems getting hacked.
+Also, attacks like cyber espionage, miscellaneous errors, insider misuse, etc. also occur.

 It happens due to less awareness training and it results in higher vulnerabilities in the industry.
 Offshore gas and oil fields have always been among the primary cybercriminal targets.

-No employee training portrays having lack of policies for cyber security which directs management about essential defensive mechanism countermeasures.
+No employee training portrays having a lack of policies for cybersecurity which directs management about essential defensive mechanism countermeasures.

-Course of establishing a straight forward, self-explanatory and clear cyber security policy requires tremendous efforts but the outcomes are worthwhile.
-While many guidelines are there about developing policies for cyber security, selecting and implementing them is the management's responsibility.
+The course of establishing a straightforward, self-explanatory and clear cybersecurity policy requires tremendous efforts but the outcomes are worthwhile.
+While many guidelines are there about developing policies for cybersecurity, selecting and implementing them is the management's responsibility.

-Unclear policies for cyber security are none as they mislead management with employees about implementation of countermeasures.
-Companies have to form complete security policies, training plans for implementing them, audit for ensuring policy compliance and monitoring systems for real-time change detection.
+Unclear policies for cybersecurity are none as they mislead management with employees about the implementation of countermeasures.
+Companies have to form complete security policies, training plans for implementing them, audit for ensuring policy compliance, and monitoring systems for real-time change detection.

 Lots of Gas and Oil companies combine Industrial Control Systems (ICS) and wider networks to get prompt information exchange among OT and IT environments.
 While it is cost-efficient it also forms vulnerable links inside systems leaving OT systems open to the public on the internet.
-Also cyber-attacks happening on such types of systems result in the final shutdown of the entire system.
-Offshore platform internet access for leisure and operational purposes have many threats and they often increase the risk of getting cyber-attack.
+Also, cyber-attacks happening on such types of systems result in the final shutdown of the entire system.
+Offshore platform internet access for leisure and operational purposes has many threats and they often increase the risk of getting cyber-attack.
 Dependencies on OT and IT systems open doors for these types of cyber-attacks while getting safeguarded with less protection.
-More usage of the Remote Access through IT domain towards OT has certain risks, and when it isn't controlled and monitored properly, cyber criminals are easily able to hack it.
+More usage of Remote Access through the IT domain towards OT has certain risks, and when it isn't controlled and monitored properly, cybercriminals are easily able to hack it.

-Implementation of security measures depend on architecture and type of Industrial Control System.
+Implementation of security measures depends on architecture and type of Industrial Control System.
 Security measures formed also rely on the maturity of the security program of the company.
-The program showcases the company's cyber security methods to tackle threats and this must be a fundamental part of daily operations of any company.
+The program showcases the company's cybersecurity methods to tackle threats and this must be a fundamental part of the daily operations of any company.